AFRICA

 44) Tests or criteria applied when a merger is assessed

-In order to be granted clearance, the New Zealand Commerce Commission must be satisfied that the merger will not have, or would not be likely to have, the effect of substantially lessening competition in a market.
+Under section 66(3)(a) of the Commerce Act, the New Zealand Commerce Commission shall grant clearance of a merger “if it is satisfied that the acquisition will not have, or would not be likely to have, the effect of substantially lessening competition in a market” in New Zealand.

 45) May any non-competition issues be considered?